 You can substitute with grains that do not contain gluten if you love the texture of bread and pasta.
 There are some surprisingly tasty brands of pasta and bread made from gluten-free grains.

 You can also try bread made of sprouted and sourdough versions of the gluten-containing grains and see if that helps.
+Some people find that these sprouted and sourdough versions of their favorite breads work much better for digestion.

 One of the problems with wheat is that centuries of tinkering have made the proteins less and less digestible.
 Non-celiac gluten sensitivity is on the rise and can be a significant cause of brain fog as well as other symptoms.